What are the best poetic apologies?

 without ever having felt sorry for itself.

 ‘Self-Pity’ is what D. H. Lawrence himself described as a ‘pansy’: like the flower, this poem is a pensée, a little thought, not meant to be anything grander or more sustained.
-The lines quoted above are not an excerpt from the longer poem, but represent the full thing – although if you click on the link provided you can learn more about Lawrence’s ‘sorry’ little poem.
+The lines quoted above are not an excerpt from the longer poem, but represent the full thing – although if you follow the link provided you can learn more about Lawrence’s ‘sorry’ little poem.

 Edna St. Vincent Millay, ‘Oh, Oh, You Will Be Sorry’.
 As well as poems which see poets saying how sorry they are and apologising profusely and sincerely for something (or less sincerely, as with Williams’s poem above), ‘sorry’ poems might also include those poems which warn others that they will end up being sorry for their actions.
 Such is the case with this feisty Millay poem, in which she objects to her partner thinking that the book she is reading is too clever for her (because she’s a woman, we assume).